Tapas, exquisite flavours to suit every taste

-A day spent sampling tapas is the ideal way to experience Spanish culture and discover its enchanting bars and taverns.
-Tapas are an exquisite, varied sample of popular regional cuisine.
-You can share dishes and enjoy a broad selection of products.
-All the taste of Spain in just one meal, and usually at very affordable prices.
+A day spent sampling tapas is an unbeatable way to experience Spanish culture and savour the charms of its bars and taverns.
+Tapas are an exquisite, varied and choice example of popular gastronomy which allows you to share a variety of dishes and try a wide range of different products.
+All the tastes of Spain in a single meal, and generally at very reasonable prices.

-Forerunners of the long, multi-course menus which are in the vanguard of modern western cuisine, tapas contain a host of products, prepared in any number of styles.
-This culinary speciality was first enjoyed in the 12th century.
-It can include delicacies such as mouthwatering “bellota” Spanish ham (the finest), traditional Spanish omelette or exquisite seafood, even haute cuisine specialities also prepared in small quantities in the form of tapas.
+Forerunners of the long, multi-course menus which are at the vanguard of modern western cuisine, tapas contain a host of products, prepared in any number of styles.
+This culinary speciality was first enjoyed in the 17th century, and today can include delicacies such as the very finest and juiciest acorn-fed Iberian cured ham, the traditional potato omelette, or exquisite seafood, and even miniature haute cuisine specialities prepared in tiny quantities in the form of tapas.